Contests & Awards

 Baen Fantasy Adventure Award

-Baen Books is excited to announce the fifth annual Baen Fantasy Adventure Award.
+Baen Books is excited to announce the sixth annual Baen Fantasy Adventure Award.
 The award recognizes the best original adventure fantasy short story in the style of fantasy greats like Larry Correia, Mercedes Lackey, Elizabeth Moon, Andre Norton, J.R.R.
 Tolkien, and David Weber.